Trachylepis ozorii

-Trachylepis ozorii is a species of skink, a lizard in the family Scincidae.
+Trachylepis ozorii is a species of skink, a lizard in the subfamily Lygosominae of the family Scincidae.
 The species is endemic to the island of Annobón in Equatorial Guinea.

 Taxonomy

-The species T. ozorii was originally described and named Mabuia ozorii by José Vicente Barbosa du Bocage in 1893.
+The species Trachylepis ozorii was originally described and named Mabuia ozorii by José Vicente Barbosa du Bocage in 1893.

 Etymology

 The specific name, ozorii, is in honor of Portuguese ichthyologist and naturalist Balthazar Osorio (1855–1926).